KMPSUJ/sempowisko2025-webpage/index.md

 @def tags = ["main", "home"]

 # \SeMPowisko 2025
-**!!!
-Preview, Webpage NOT Active Yet !!!**

 \duallang{
 Are you a student of mathematics, physics, chemistry, biology, geography, computer science or other related subjects?
 Or are you not a student, but you want to listen to scientific and popular science talks in these fields?
 If you answered ‘yes’ to any of these questions, we invite you to conference SeMPowisko 2025!

-This year’s 23nd edition of our conference, will take place from **22nd to 25th May 2025** in a hybrid form – stationary at the Faculty of Physics, Astronomy and Applied Computer Science of JU **Add different faculties??** and remotely on the Microsoft Teams platform.
+This year’s 23nd edition of our conference, will take place from **22nd to 25th May 2025** in a hybrid form – stationary at 3rd campus of the Jagiellonian University at Kraków and remotely on the Microsoft Teams platform.

-You can also follow our conference page on [Facebook](missinglink).
+You can also follow our conference page on [Facebook](https://www.facebook.com/events/600284489586518/) and [Instagram](https://www.instagram.com/sempowisko_2025?igsh=MXZqNWZocm8wbzg5dA==).

 }{